.jpg)

 As for the credit card companies - they’re not in charge of the process.
 They’re just throwing in a benefit to add to their marketing graphics.
 So if the customer gets the card and later needs help with the claims?
 It’s not on them.

 “Filed a claim for accidental damage on my Strata Premier.
 Submitted all required documents.
-Case denied because the "evidence doesn't substantiate" my claim, even though I submitted photos and professional appraisals with serial number etc. Tried calling but couldn't get through to anyone other than the offshore call center telling me to submit documents on the benefit website with zero comprehension when I tried to explain the situation.
-When using Citi cards just assume you have no purchase protection.
-Citi has no business releasing "premium" cards when their service is on par with Credit One.”
+Case denied because the "evidence doesn't substantiate" my claim, even though I submitted photos and professional appraisals with serial number etc. Tried calling but couldn't get through to anyone other than the offshore call center telling me to submit documents on the benefit website with zero comprehension when I tried to explain the situation.”

 - An exasperated credit card user on Reddit.